singhkpratham/geocompr/07-read-write-plot.md

 ## Geographic data packages

 A multitude of R packages have been developed for accessing geographic data, some of which are presented in Table \@ref(tab:datapackages).
-These provide interfaces to one or more spatial libraries or geoportals and aim make data access even quicker from the command line.
+These provide interfaces to one or more spatial libraries or geoportals and aim to make data access even quicker from the command line.

 <!-- add sentinel2 package as soon as it is published on CRAN https://github.com/IVFL-BOKU/sentinel2-->